jackmoore/autosize/readme.md

 ## Changelog

+### v1.17.8 - 2013/9/7
+* Minor change to not append the mirror element when the plugin is applied to an empty jQuery collection

 ### v1.17.7 - 2013/9/3
 * Reverted to an earlier fix for a Chrome issue.
 Too many issues with using setSelectionRange.